How Fast is 18 Knots? Understanding Nautical Speed and its Real-World Implications

 -

-Hull Design: The shape and design of a boat's hull play a pivotal role in its speed and efficiency.
+Hull Design: The shape and design of a boat's hull play a critical role in its speed and efficiency.
 Hydrodynamic principles govern how water flows around the hull, influencing drag and propulsion.
-A streamlined hull designed for speed will achieve higher knots compared to a displacement hull optimized for stability.
+A streamlined hull designed for speed will achieve higher knots compared to a displacement hull optimized for stability That's the part that actually makes a difference..

 -